the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

         .build();
 ```

 That's all.
-Now to have the assistant perform chat completions including
+Now, to have the assistant perform chat completions
-function calls you just call the assistant's
+including function calls, you just call the assistant's
-chat() method with your prompt.
+`chat()` method with your prompt.

 ```
   @Override